django-recaptcha/django-recaptcha/README.rst

             ...
         ]

 #.
 Add the Google reCAPTCHA keys generated in step 1 to your Django production settings.
 Note that omitting these settings will default to a set of test keys which can be used for development.``RECAPTCHA_PUBLIC_KEY`` and ``RECAPTCHA_PRIVATE_KEY``.
-Ensure ``SILENCED_SYSTEM_CHECKS = [..., 'captcha.recaptcha_test_key_error', ...]`` is set to bypass the security check that prevents the test keys from being used unknowingly.
+Also ensure ``SILENCED_SYSTEM_CHECKS = [..., 'captcha.recaptcha_test_key_error', ...]`` is set to bypass the security check that prevents the test keys from being used unknowingly.

     For example: